 TVA Bridge Bond Fund - This fund is used to account for monies from specific revenue sources that are established for economic development.

-\$11 Million Industrial Development Bond Fund - This fund is used to account for monies from the issuance of the industrial development bond that was issued for economic development.
+\$11 Million Industrial Development Bond Fund - This fund is used to account for monies from the issuance of industrial development bonds that were issued for economic development.